Bridging Loans: What They Are & How To Get One

 Bridge-to-let mortgages

 A bridge-to-let mortgage loan isn’t really a product in its own right, but this term is occasionally bandied about on bridge loan wikis and lenders’ websites.
-Basically, this is when a bridging loan is used as a means to secure a mortgage on a buy to let property.
+Basically, a bridging loan is used to secure a mortgage on a buy-to-let property.

 Some lenders are willing to provide both the bridging loan and the BTL mortgage and will offer a bridging loan agreement in principle on the latter when the loan funds are due to be released.
-There’s often a loan to value cap of 75% under these circumstances and the BTL mortgage application will need to meet the lender’s usual criteria for this product.
+Under these circumstances, there’s often a loan-to-value cap of 75%, and the BTL mortgage application will need to meet the lender’s usual criteria for this product.

 Buying a commercial property

-There are a number of unregulated bridging providers who are willing to lend on commercial properties and loan to value ratios often the same as residential – 70% to 75% for straightforward deals and anywhere between 50% and 60% for those considered higher risk.
-However, there are certain types of commercial property that some lenders either won’t touch, or offer unfavourable rates on as they consider them too high risk, such as petrol stations and restaurants.
+There are a number of unregulated bridging providers who are willing to lend on commercial properties, and loan-to-value ratios are often the same as residential – 70% to 75% for straightforward deals and anywhere between 50% and 60% for those considered higher risk.
+However, some lenders either won’t touch certain types of commercial property or offer unfavourable rates as they consider them too high risk, such as petrol stations and restaurants.

 Investments like these often require a specialist lender.
 As bridging loans are always assessed on a case-by-case basis, it’s theoretically possible to find a lender who will grant funding for any type of commercial property, from hotels and care homes to factories and farms, if you can prove the exit strategy is water-tight.